sourabhavate-jain/PythonBigDataQuestions/PythonAssignment.md

 ## Assignment Part-1
 Q1.
-Why do we call Python as a general purpose and high-level programming language?
+Why do we call Python as a general purpose and high-level programming language? ans : Python is called a general-purpose programming language because it can be used to develop a wide range of applications, including web development, scientific computing, data analysis, artificial intelligence, machine learning, and more.
+It is also called a high-level programming language because it is designed to be easy to read and write, with syntax that is similar to natural language.

 Q2.
-Why is Python called a dynamically typed language?
+Why is Python called a dynamically typed language? ans : Python is called a dynamically typed language because the data type of a variable is determined at runtime rather than at compile time.
+This means that a variable can hold a value of any type, and its type can be changed during the execution of the program.

 Q3.
-List some pros and cons of Python programming language?
+List some pros and cons of Python programming language? ans : Pros of Python:

+Easy to learn and use
+Large standard library
+Support for multiple programming paradigms
+Great community support
+Cross-platform compatibility
+Rich ecosystem of third-party libraries and tools
+Good for rapid prototyping and development
+Strong focus on code readability
+Cons of Python:

+Slow execution speed compared to compiled languages Global interpreter lock can limit concurrency Weaknesses in mobile computing and game development Can be difficult to optimize performance for large-scale applications Limited support for low-level programming tasks

 Q4.
-In what all domains can we use Python?
+In what all domains can we use Python? ans : Python can be used in a wide range of domains, including:

+Web development (using frameworks like Django and Flask) Data science and analytics
+Machine learning and artificial intelligence Scientific computing
+Game development
+Network programming
+Desktop applications
+Education and research

 Q5.
-What are variable and how can we declare them?
+What are variable and how can we declare them? ans : A variable is a name given to a memory location to store a value.
+In Python, variables are declared by simply assigning a value to a name, for example:x = 5

 Q6.
-How can we take an input from the user in Python?
+How can we take an input from the user in Python? ans : We can take input from the user in Python using the input() function, for example:name = input("What is your name? ")

 Q7.
-What is the default datatype of the value that has been taken as an input using input() function?
+What is the default datatype of the value that has been taken as an input using input() function? ans : The default datatype of the value taken as input using the input() function is a string.

 Q8.
 What is type casting?
+ans : Type casting is the process of converting a value from one data type to another.
+In Python, we can use functions like int(), float(), and str() to cast a value to a different data type.

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
-If no, why?
+If no, why? ans : Yes, we can take more than one input from the user using a single input() function by using the split() method to split the input into multiple values based on a delimiter.
+For example:x, y, z = input("Enter three values separated by spaces: ").split()
+If the user enters "1 2 3", this code will assign the values "1", "2", and "3" to the variables x, y, and z respectively.

 Q10.
 What are keywords?
+ans : Keywords are reserved words in Python that have special meanings and cannot be used as variable names.
+Examples of keywords in Python include if, else, while, for, def, class, import, return, and break.

 Q11.
 Can we use keywords as a variable?
-Support your answer with reason.
+Support your answer with reason. ans : No, we cannot use keywords as a variable because they are reserved words in Python with special meanings.
+If we try to use a keyword as a variable name, we will get a syntax error.

 Q12.
 What is indentation?
-What's the use of indentaion in Python?
+What's the use of indentaion in Python? ans :  Indentation is the whitespace at the beginning of a line of code that determines its level of indentation.
+In Python, indentation is used to indicate blocks of code, such as the body of a function or a loop.
+Proper indentation is crucial in Python because it determines the structure and flow of the program.

 Q13.
-How can we throw some output in Python?
+How can we throw some output in Python? ans : print("Hello, world!")

 Q14.
-What are operators in Python?
+What are operators in Python? ans : Operators in Python are symbols or special keywords used to perform operations on code

 Q15.
 What is difference between / and // operators?